ingadhoc/website/website_sale_cancel_quotations/README.rst

 Website Sale Cancel Quotations
 ==============================

-Add a setting for automatic cancellation of website quotations
+Add a setting for automatic cancellation of website quotations.

 Installation
 ============